 Hire a Broker?

 Hiring a (good) broker offers peace of mind, it seems.
-They’ll charge you a commission – between three and six per cent (reference: wiki-pedeia) in most cases – if they have buyers waiting then it’s usually worth the money and can help you sell faster; otherwise, you are all in the same boat, so to speak, and need to engage the open market.
-Plus, they can be of great assistance during the process.
+They’ll charge you a commission – between three and ten per cent in most cases – if they have buyers waiting then it’s usually worth the money and can help you sell faster; otherwise, you are all in the same boat, so to speak, and need to engage the open market.
+A broker at a marina or port generally only attacks potential customers from that locality, whereas your boat may have appeal to buyers much further afield.

 When you work with a broker, you will not have to worry about creating ads, finding the right price, or showing the boat to visitors.
 They should provide these tips on how to sell your boat faster and make the process pleasant.
 However, you probably will still have to explain the boat, it’s history, and handle offers.
 In doing that once to a broker, it’s not a great deal to have to repeat it for potential buyers.
 You might also change brokers so will end up repeating the same information for them.